jdotrjs/phaser3-nineslice/README.md

 ```

 You likely won't need to mess with it but, internally, `DefaultCfg` is
-defined as `{ key: 'NineSlice', plugin: Plugin, start: true }` but any key
+defined as `{ key: 'NineSlice', plugin: NineSlicePlugin, start: true }` but any key
 can be used if you need to change it.

 ### 2. Use the plugin to make 9-sliced objects!